-David B. Parker pgu.org (Dated: January 26, 2023)
+David B. Parker pgu.org (Dated: January 28, 2023)

 Photons in absolute gravity do not move at a constant absolute speed in absolute space.
 They slow down in gravitational fields.
-In addition, the photon's speed depends on its orientation with respect to the gravitational fields.
+In addition, a photon's speed depends on its orientation with respect to the gravitational fields.
 This paper shows how to calculate the absolute speed of a photon.
-For a given unit velocity vector, there are two possible speeds: one in the positive direction of the unit vector, and one in the negative direction.
-The two speeds are the solutions to a quadratic equation in terms of the gravitational fields and the unit velocity vector.
+For a given unit direction vector, there are two possible speeds.
+In most places in the universe one speed is positive and the other is negative.
+The two speeds are the solutions to a quadratic equation in terms of the gravitational fields and the unit direction vector.